Huge crowds welcome Argentina team after World Cup victory | Sports-Games

 Many were also already at the Obelisk, seemingly ready to spend the night there to ensure a prime spot for Tuesday's festivities.

-Fernández retweeted several messages of congratulations for the World Cup victory from other world leaders, including Russian President Vladimir Putin. ''Thank you for this greeting President Putin,'' Fernández wrote on Twitter after a telephone call with the Russian leader. ''Let the happiness that today unites Argentina with so many countries in the world serve as an example: Our societies need unity and peace.''
-AP SSC SSC
+Fernández retweeted several messages of congratulations for the World Cup victory from other world leaders, including Russian President Vladimir Putin.
+"Thank you for this greeting President Putin," Fernández wrote on Twitter after a telephone call with the Russian leader.
+"Let the happiness that today unites Argentina with so many countries in the world serve as an example: Our societies need unity and peace."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)